How to dynamically fetch and display the previous and next articles of the current article on the article detail page?

 {% endprevArchive %}

-Here,prevThis is the variable name defined for the data of the previous article, you can name it freely according to your preference.LinkandTitleThis is the link and title field of the previous article, which can be accessed directly through.operator access.
+here,prevThis is the variable name we define for the data of the previous article, you can name it freely according to your preference.LinkandTitleThis is the link and title field of the previous article, you can access it directly by..operator access.

-• Available article fields:prevArchiveIn the returned object of tags, you can access such asId(Article ID),Title(Article Title),Link(Article Link),Description(article description),Thumb(thumbnail) and other commonly used fields.
+• Available article fields:prevArchiveYou can access tags returned objects such asId(Article ID),Title(Article Title),Link(Article Link),Description(Article description),Thumb(Thumbnail) and other commonly used fields.

 {% prevArchive prev %}